-If we or our stockholders sell substantial amounts of our common stock, the market price of our common stock may decline.\
+If we or our stockholders sell substantial amounts of our common stock, the market price of our common stock may decline.

 A significant number of shares of our common stock are held by a small number of stockholders.
 Sales of a significant number of shares of our common stock, or the expectation that such sales may occur, could significantly reduce the market price of our common stock.
 We filed a registration statement in connection with a private financing that we concluded in January 2011, which registration covers approximately 17.0 million shares of our common stock.
-We also have effective registration statements to sell shares of our common stock on our own behalf, and may elect to sell shares pursuant to such registrations from time to time, including pursuant to the ATM Agreement that we put in place in March 2012 with MLV.
+We also have an effective registration statement to sell shares of our common stock on our own behalf, and may elect to sell shares pursuant to such registration from time to time, including pursuant to the ATM Agreement that we put in place in March 2012 with MLV.
+Through September 30, 2012, we had sold 3.49 million shares under the ATM Agreement.
 Our stock price may decline as a result of the sale of the shares of our common stock included in any of these registration statements.

-If the price of our common stock trades below \$1.00 per share for a sustained period or we do not meet other continued listing requirements, our common stock may be delisted from the Nasdaq Global Market.\
+If the price of our common stock trades below \$1.00 per share for a sustained period or we do not meet other continued listing requirements, our common stock may be delisted from the Nasdaq Global Market.